manascb1344/uvkill/README.md

 To exit, <kbd>Q</kbd> or <kbd>Ctrl</kbd> + <kbd>c</kbd> if you're brave.

-**Important!** Some applications installed on the system need their node_modules directory to work and deleting them may break them.
-NPKILL will highlight them by displaying a :warning: to be careful.
+**Important!** Some virtual environments may be needed by production applications or system tools.
+UVKill will highlight potentially sensitive directories by displaying a :warning: to be careful.

 ## Multi-Select Mode